Login / Register Sellers Clients

 Item Description

-A fine example of a rare Jacobite box, the white metal frame gilded within, the base inset with a plain, unadorned piece of oak, whereas that to the hinged lid is inlaid with silver-coloured metal fashioned and engraved as to represent Charles II hiding in the Boscobel oak, an angel offering him the Crown.
+A fine example of a rare Jacobite box, the white metal frame gilded within, the base inset with a plain, unadorned piece of oak, whereas that to the hinged lid is inlaid with silver-coloured metal fashioned and engraved as to represent the then Prince Charles hiding in the Boscobel oak, an angel offering him the Crown.
 To either side of the oak tree is seen a pair of horsemen within the landscape and below all is a ribbon engraved with the motto 'SACRA IOVI QUERCUS' ('Oak Sacred to Jupiter', referencing Ovid's mythological epic, Metamorphoses.)
 The piece of oak to the base is backed with gilded metal and set within a rubbed-over bezel.
 English, early or mid 17th century.
-3.25 in x 2.5 in x 5/8 in

 Item Info